 The Town has entered into lease agreements as lessee for financing the acquisition of equipment and vehicles valued at \$188,121.
-During the current year, \$23,765 was included in depreciation expense.
-These lease agreements qualify as capital leases for accounting purposes and, therefore, have been recorded at the present value of future minimum lease payments as of the inception date.
+During the current year, \$16,157 was included in depreciation expense.
+These leases were fully paid off during the year ended December 31, 2020.